Constraining minimally extended varying speed of light by cosmological chronometers: Introduction

 This paper is organized as follows.
-In section \ref{sec:meVSL}, we review the basics of the meVSL theory and its properties.
-In section \ref{sec:Dmeadotz}, we derive formulae for the redshift drift and cosmic chronometers.
+In section \ref{sec:meVSL}, we review the basics of the meVSL model and its properties.
+In section \ref{sec:Dmeadotz}, we derive formulae for the RD and CC of the meVSL model.
 We also analyze it for the meVSL model.
 We give our conclusion in section \ref{sec:Conc}.